 CHICAGO — A couple of extras from the Twins’ favorite launching pad, where they’ve bashed eight home runs in two nights:

 Kennys Vargas had faced Lucas Giolito a few times before, during his various stints in Triple-A, so he had an idea of what to look for.
-And when he swung at a pair of changes to open his second at-bat on Tuesday, missing a low one and fouling off one in the middle, he believed he knew what was coming next.
+And when he swung at a pair of change-ups to open his second at-bat on Tuesday, missing a low one and fouling off one in the middle, he believed he knew what was coming next.

 “He threw me two off-speeds in a row, so I was expecting a fastball.
 I didn’t think he would throw me three off-speed pitches,” Vargas explained.
 In his previous at-bat, Giolito threw four straight 93-mph fastballs on the inside part of the plate, “so I expected that pitch again.”